adrianwg23/grpc-arithmetic-service/README.md

 # gRPC Arithmetic Service
-gRPC Arithmetic Service is a simple service I've created to better understand Golang, gRPC, and Kubernetes.
-This service is a simple service that performs simple Addition and Multiplication on 2 integers.
+gRPC Arithmetic Service is a simple service I've created to better understand Golang, gRPC, and Kubernetes. gRPC Arithmetic Service is a service that performs simple Addition and Multiplication on 2 integers.
 This repo contains both the `grpc-client` and `grpc-server`.
 The `grpc-client` is a simple HTTP server that consumes two GET endpoints and forwards traffic via grpc to the `grpc-server`.
 The grpc-server is simply a grpc server configured with two rpc's, `Add` and `Multiply`.